-Kids have a special bond with their families.
-Parents are their first educators and play a vital role in the kids’ love or hatred for education.
-Family literacy does not mean pinning the child to the study table and asking them to do their homework.
-Instead, it’s about how small events in the home and community can help the child learn and grow.
-If you’re looking for family literacy activities for everyday life, we have 22 excellent ideas for you!
+Kids have a special bond with their families, and learning together has proven to strengthen that bond!
+Parents are a child’s first educators and thus play a vital role in their love or hatred for education.
+Family literacy doesn’t have to mean pinning your child to the study table and asking them to complete their homework.
+Instead, consider how all of the small events in the home and community, as well as a host of fun activities, can help them learn and grow.
+If you’re looking for family literacy activities for everyday life, we have 21 excellent ideas for you!

 1. Storytelling